The Girl on the Train (2016 film): Plot

 After losing her job and her marriage, recovering alcoholic Rachel Watson spends every day aimlessly riding a train into New York City.
 She fixates on the lives of her ex-husband Tom, his new wife Anna, and their neighbors, Scott and Megan Hipwell.
 Megan worked for Tom and Anna as a nanny for their baby Evie, but had recently quit.

-During her marriage to Tom, Rachel became depressed about her infertility and developed a drinking problem which led to continual blackouts and destructive behavior.
+During her marriage to Tom, Rachel became depressed about her infertility and developed a drinking problem, which led to blackouts and destructive behavior.
 At a barbecue held by Tom's boss, she drunkenly made a scene, causing Tom to get fired.
-Now, while intoxicated, Rachel often harasses Tom and Anna, calling them repeatedly, though she has little memory of this once she sobers up.
+Rachel often harasses Tom and Anna when she is drunk, calling them repeatedly, though she has little memory of this when she is sober.

 One afternoon, Rachel spots Megan kissing a stranger.
-Infuriated, she goes to confront Megan but awakens in her own bed hours later, covered in blood.
-Megan is reported missing and Detective Riley questions Rachel who was seen in the vicinity that day.
+Infuriated, she goes to confront her but awakens in her own bed hours later, covered in blood.
+Megan is reported missing and Detective Riley questions Rachel, who was seen in the vicinity.

 Rachel contacts Scott, posing as Megan's friend, to tell him about the affair.
-He shows her a picture of Megan's psychiatrist, Dr. Kamal Abdic, whom Rachel identifies as the man kissing her.
-Consequently, Abdic is questioned as a suspect but reveals that Scott was emotionally abusive, and suspicion shifts to him.
+He shows her a picture of Megan's psychiatrist, Dr. Kamal Abdic, and Rachel identifies him as the man.
+Abdic is questioned as a suspect but reveals that Scott was emotionally abusive, and suspicion shifts to him.

 Believing Abdic is involved in Megan's disappearance, Rachel books an appointment with him, but winds up discussing her own issues.
-Abdic recalls a session with Megan in which she revealed she had a baby when she was very young.
+He recalls a session with Megan in which she revealed she had a baby when she was very young.
 The baby accidentally drowned in the bathtub and Megan never forgave herself for it.

 Megan is found dead and tests reveal she was pregnant, but the father was neither Scott nor Abdic.
 Scott enters Rachel's house and confronts her for lying about knowing Megan, directing the police toward Abdic, and leaving him as the new prime suspect.
 Rachel tries to report the assault to the police, believing Scott's violence suggests he may have murdered Megan.
 However, she learns Scott has been ruled out as a suspect as there is surveillance footage of him at a bar at the time.